offbynull/learn/Math/input/input.md

 TODO: discuss as if it were a scale

-TODO: discuss as on a number line -- if a is greater than b, a is to the right of b
+TODO: discuss as on a number line -- if a is greater than_REL b, a is to the right of b

 # Absolute Value